olaf-olaf/finalProject/REPORT.md

 ## Challenges in process

 In the proces of making this app i've come across a few moments where I had to change my initial design.
-These moments will be discussed inchronological order.
+These moments will be discussed in chronological order.

 ### Getting rid of latency due to initialisation 12-01-2017